cloudquery/cloudquery/website/pages/docs/advanced-topics/environment-variable-substitution.md

 ## JSON Files in older versions

 If the file or environment variable being substituted in contains JSON, it should be imported as-is.
-If you're using cloudquery cli version 3.5.0 or prior, it should be imported inside single quotes and content should be escaped and newlines removed.
+If you're using CloudQuery version 3.5.0 or prior, it should be imported inside single quotes and content should be escaped and newlines removed.

 ```yaml copy
 kind: "destination"